South Hills & Penn State – Celebrating 17 Years of PartnershipMarch 1, 2017

 What's your favorite?
 Whether you enjoy Italian, French, Chinese, Mexican, or the cuisine from somewhere else, send an e-vite to your friends and tell them to bring sides, desserts, and drinks to go with your main dish.

-You don’t need to break the bank to have a great shopping trip!
+You don't need to break the bank to have a great shopping trip!
 There is a Goodwill Thrift Store in State College, Altoona, and Lewistown.
-In State College, you’ll also find The Funky Trunk and Plato’s Closet.
-Altoona has Aleezia Consignment and The Village Closet.
-If you’re in Lewistown, check out Warehouse 13 Consignment Shop.
+In State College, you'll also find Plato's Closet.
+Altoona has The Village Closet.
+If you're in Lewistown, check out Warehouse 13 Consignment Shop.

 In the digital age, receiving a letter in the mail has become a rarity.
 Surprise your Grandma with a beautiful card (a handmade one would be even better) or write a letter to a friend you haven't seen in a while.